benniblot/BenniBot/README.md

 You are free to use this code for your own purpose but please reference me clearly somewhere.
 If you have any question feels free to contact me ^^

+## Features

+- play Songs (YouTube Links, Search Phrases)
+-

+## Member List

+- Owner/Developer: <a href="https://github.com/Benni0109/">@Benni0109</a>

 ## Invite BenniBot to your Server

 If you want to test BenniBot or just use it you can invite him <a href="https://discord.com/api/oauth2/authorize?client_id=692296016182902814&permissions=8&scope=bot%20applications.commands">here</a>

-## Member List
+## Contact

-- Owner/Developer: <a href="https://github.com/Benni0109/">@Benni0109</a>
+Discord: Benni0109#7626
+Twitter: BeniBlot